-With ClickUp's Github integration, users can associate Github commits, branches, and pushes with ClickUp tasks.
+With ClickUp's Github integration, users can associate Github commits, branches, and pull requests with ClickUp tasks.
 This allows users to:

 - See all Github activity related to a task directly in ClickUp.